-single-family homes and townhomes are the most favored type of housing in Hideout.
+The majority of public survey respondents were couples who own rather than rent their homes.
+It is also apparent that among respondents, single-family homes and townhomes are the most favored type of housing in Hideout.
 Residents made it clear in the public workshops that there is already enough high-density development in Hideout, and they would like to see more single-family homes throughout the Town.
-However, most also believe that development is occurring too fast.
-Residents are concerned with oncoming layers of housing and development that will block their views and reduce the amount of green space in Hideout.
+However, most also believe that development is occurring too quickly.
+Residents are concerned that the oncoming layers of housing and development may block their views and reduce the amount of green space in Hideout.
 Most agree that what the Town needs is less development and more wilderness.